silverstripe/silverstripe-fulltextsearch/docs/en/03_configuration.md

 `dev/tasks/Solr_Configure`

-This task will upload configuration to the Solr core, reloading it or creating it as necessary.
-This should be run after every code change to your indexes, or configuration changes.
+This task will upload configuration to the Solr core, reloading it or creating it as necessary, and generate the schema.
+This should be run after every code change to your indexes, or after any configuration changes.
+This will convert the PHP-based abstraction layer into actual Solr XML.
+Assuming default configuration and the use of the `DefaultIndex`, it will:

+- create the directory `BASE_PATH/.solr/DefaultIndex/` if it doesn't already exist
+- copy configuration files from `vendor/silverstripe/fulltextsearch/conf/extras` to `BASE_PATH/.solr/DefaultIndex/conf/`
+- generate a `schema.xml` in `BASE_PATH/.solr/DefaultIndex/conf/`

+This task will overwrite these files every time it is run.

 ### Solr reindex